camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/10-tasks/50-receive-task.html.md

 ---

 A Receive Task is a simple task that waits for the arrival of a certain message.
-When process execution arrives at a Receive Task, the process state is committed to the persistence store.
-This means that the process will stay in this wait state, until a specific message is received by the engine, which triggers the continuation of the process past the Receive Task.
+When the process execution arrives at a Receive Task, the process state is committed to the persistence storage.
+This means that the process will stay in this wait state until a specific message is received by the engine, which triggers the continuation of the process beyond the Receive Task.

 <div data-bpmn-symbol="receivetask" data-bpmn-symbol-name="Receive Task"></div>